yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 \end{align*}
 $$

-The solution to the M step is not impacted by the $K$ constraints: whether or not they are satisfied, there is nothing we can do about that by changing the centroids' locations.
+The solution to the M step is not affected by the $K$ constraints: whether or not they are satisfied, there is nothing we can do about that by changing the centroids' locations.
 So we end up with the same solution as in Equation (6):

 $$\mathbf{c}_k = \frac{\sum_n \alpha_{n,k} \mathbf{x}_n}{\sum_n \alpha_{n,k}} ~~ \forall k$$